Zeina08/Amazon-US-Customer-Reviews-Dataset/README.md

 ## 2. Figures

-Figure A. Confusion Matrix of the Decision Tree.
+Figure.
+Confusion Matrix of the Decision Tree.
 The below matrix summarizes the model’s classification performance by comparing predicted and actual review labels.
 Most non-helpful reviews were correctly classified while a larger number of helpful reviews were misclassified as non-helpful, which indicates a lower recall for the helpful class.

-Figure B. Confusion Matrix of the Random Forest.
+Figure.
+Confusion Matrix of the Random Forest.
 The below matrix illustrated the classification results by comparing predicted and actual review labels.
 The model correctly identified 77,059 non-helpful reviews and 9,159 helpful reviews, while misclassifying a substantial number of helpful reviews as non-helpful, indicating stronger performance on the majority class than on the helpful class.

-Figure C. Distribution of Helpful and Not Helpful Reviews.
+Figure.
+Distribution of Helpful and Not Helpful Reviews.
 The below bar chart shows the class distribution in the dataset.
 The predominance of non-helpful reviews indicates a class imbalance, which may explain the lower recall observed for the helpful class in both Decision Tree and Random Forest models.

-Figure D. Average review length by helpfulness class.
+Figure.
+Average review length by helpfulness class.
 The helpful reviews tend to be longer than the non-helpful reviews, which indicates that review length or more detailed reviews may be associated with perceived usefulness.

-Figure E. Comparison of test accuracy between the Decision Tree and Random Forest models.
+Figure.
+Comparison of test accuracy between the Decision Tree and Random Forest models.
 Both models achieved similar performance on the test set, with the Decision Tree slightly outperforming the Random Forest in overall accuracy.

-Image.PCA cumulative explained variance.
+Figure.PCA cumulative explained variance.
 The cumulative explained variance increases gradually with additional principal components, reaching about 43% at 80 components.
 This indicates that variance is spread across many features rather than concentrated in a few dimensions.